istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

 EOF
 {{< /text >}}

-This policy has no rule so it cannot grant permission for any traffic.
-In other words, it denies all.

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
-Now you should see `"RBAC: access denied"`.
+You should see `"RBAC: access denied"`.
 The error shows that the configured `deny-all` policy is working as intended, and Istio doesn't have any rules that allow any access to workloads in the mesh.

+**Congratulations!** You successfully deployed applied a mesh-level authorization policy to enforce access control for the requests.

 ### Clean up mesh-level access control

-Disable the configured access control with the following command before continuing:
+Remove the authorization policy with the following command before continuing:

 {{< text bash >}}
 $ kubectl delete authorizationpolicy.security.istio.io/deny-all -n istio-system